 PROPERLY MAINTAIN YOUR STYLE

 Wrap your locs up and place them in a shower cap.
 Don’t wash your hair every night in the shower.
-A cap will help hold your hair from moving around.
+A hat will help hold your hair from moving around.
 Water relaxes and hydrates the cuticle.
-This helps hairs slip past each other and tighten up.
+This allows hairs to slip past each other and tighten up.
 This also can be used to loosen stylings.
-While you shampoo and condition you agitate your hair strands and roots messing up the styling.
+While you shampoo and condition, you agitate your hair strands and roots, messing up the styling.
 A shower cap will help prevent this damage by holding the styles together with less movement.

 BOHO VS GYPSY LOCS/MERMAID LOCS

-All these hairstyles are variations of faux locs or “imitation dreadlocks.”
-Faux locs are made of different combinations of synthetic hair and human hair types that are attached to your natural hair using a crochet hair tool, braid, or twist hair technique.
+All these hairstyles are variations of Faux Locs or “Imitation dreadlocks.”
+Faux locs are made of different combinations of synthetic hair and human hair types attached to the natural hair using crochet, braid, or twist hair technique.

 The style depends on the hair you use.
 You can use wavy and curly end hairs like in goddess faux locs or rougher shiny hairs like in boho locs.
-The same hair can be used in spring twist and passion twist because of their texture.
-Instead of creating locs normally, you twist the hair very tightly around the braids to create the twist locs.
+The same hair can be used in spring twists and passion twists because of their texture.
+Instead of creating locs normally, you twist the hair very tightly around the braids to make the twist locs.

 GYPSY AND MERMAID

-Both of these locs are considered very similar techniques by many professionals.
-The main difference in colors and hair accessories.
+These locs are considered very similar techniques by many professionals—the main difference in colors and hair accessories.
 Gypsy locs use more purple and pink colors with ombre colored highlights in the hair.
-Mermaid styling uses a more blue and light green color with some highlights of bronde in lighter hair.
+Mermaid styling uses a more blue and light green color with some bronde highlights in more delicate hair.

 Both styles incorporate the same loc stylings as boho or goddess locs with their signature curly end.
-After the locs are added you would begin adding an extra strand of hair in between curly faux locs.
+After the locs are added, you would add an extra strand of hair between curly faux locs.
 This is how you achieve this new trendy look.
-The extra hair added to the head after finishing the first locs is what gives you that mermaid gypsy look.
+The excess hair added to the head after finishing the first locs gives you that mermaid gypsy look.